-34 Alternative B
+21 Alternative B

 (a) The court may not modify a restrictive employment agreement that restricts a worker beyond a duration imposed under this [act] to make it enforceable.
-The court may modify an agreement that otherwise violates this [act] only on a finding that the employer reasonably and in extent necessary to protect the employer's interest and render the agreement enforceable.
+The court may modify an agreement that otherwise violates this [act] only on a finding that the employer reasonably and in good faith believed the agreement was enforceable under this [act] and only to the minimum extent necessary to protect the employer's interest and render the agreement enforceable.